jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The QFT is equivalent to the application of this unitary matrix to the quantum state.
 The columns of the matrix are the DFTs of the N orthogonal quantum basis vectors $[1,0,0,\dots], [0,1,0,\dots],[0,0,1,\dots], $ etc. Because of linearity, we can apply it to a general quantum state that is a superposition of the basis states.

 However, to implement the algorithm on a quantum computer, we need a way to implement it using quantum gates.
-The QFT algorithm is an ingeneous way to decompose the matrix into the sequential application of Hadamard (H) gates and Controlled-phase (CP) gates.
+The QFT algorithm is an ingenious way to decompose the matrix into the sequential application of Hadamard (H) gates and Controlled-phase (CP) gates.

 The time complexity of the basic DFT algorithm is $\mathcal{O}(n^2)$.
 However, it is normally implemented by the Fast Fourier Transform algorithm which is $\mathcal{O}(n\log{}n)$.
 The QFT algorithm does much better at $\mathcal{O}(\log^2{}n)$, which is exponentially faster than even the FFT.